javierip/parallel-processing-teaching-toolkit/04-GPU-accelerators/02-openCL/04-matrix_add/README.md

 ## About this example

-This example shows the addition of two matrices.
+This example shows the addition of two matrices in CUDA.

 ## Requirements

-OpenCL SDK and proper Drivers.
+CUDA Toolkit and proper Drivers.

 ## Run